-These comments provide an indisputable message: Running Records are not in the best interests of South Australian students.
+These comments provide an indisputable message: these assessments are not in the best interests of South Australian students.
 The evidence is overwhelming.
-There is an unacceptable gap between research into reading and Running Records as well as the Whole Language methodology that they are based on, according to Australia’s leading reading academics.
+There is an unacceptable gap between research into reading and assessments as well as the Whole Language methodology that they are based on, according to Australia’s leading reading academics.

-In summary, Running Records are not based on evidence and are not in the best interests of our students.
+In summary, many assessments are not based on evidence and are not in the best interests of our students.
 Australia is lagging behind other nations in terms of adapting scientifically-based approaches to literacy instruction and remediation.
 For example, the ‘Primary National Strategy’ document from England (2006) states:

 “….attention should be focused on decoding words rather than the use of unreliable strategies such as looking at the illustrations, rereading the sentence, saying the first sound or guessing what might ‘fit’.
 Although these strategies might result in intelligent guesses, none of them is sufficiently reliable and they can hinder the acquisition and application of phonic knowledge and skills, prolonging the word recognition process and lessening children’s overall understanding.
 Children who routinely adopt alternative cues for reading unknown words, instead of learning to decode them, later find themselves stranded when texts become more demanding and meanings less predictable.”

 Many current assessments need to be replaced, and we feel that such a change presents an incredible opportunity for our state to provide leadership in implementing evidence-based reading instruction and intervention for our students.
 While the US and the UK have adapted the recommendations from their national enquiries into the teaching of literacy, none of our states have yet implemented the recommendations from our own, according to a keynote lecture delivered at the 2015 Speech Pathology Australia Conference by Professor Pamela Snow.